tulip-lang/tulip/doc/intro.md

 map f = [ .nil => .nil; .cons x xs => .cons (f x) (map f xs) ]
 ```

-To accompany the implicit "or" between clauses, `:` can be used as an "and" within a clause:
+Multiple patterns can be used in the same clause, separated by `:`, all bound to the same argument:

 ``` tulip
 foo = [ list : .cons head tail => do-stuff-with-both list head ]